mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 That’s why we have to research.

-So that’s why Dogen Zenji mentions in the *Shobogenzo* and the awakening of the bodhi-mind.
+So that’s why Dogen Zenji mentions in the *Shōbōgenzō* and the awakening of the bodhi-mind.
 The awakening of the bodhi mind.
 Explaining about time.
 Moment.

 Okay.
 Do you have questions about this?